Roleystone

 Employment conditions in Roleystone demonstrate strong performance, ranking among the top 35% of areas assessed nationally

 Roleystone has a skilled workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate is 2.7%, with an estimated employment growth of 1.5% over the past year (AreaSearch data).
+Its unemployment rate was 2.7% as of September 2025, with an estimated employment growth of 1.5% over the past year.
+This is based on AreaSearch's aggregation of statistical area data.

 Frequently Asked Questions - Employment